5-Star Reader Comment

 The vinaigrette is everything.
 Store-bought Italian dressing works in a pinch, but the homemade herb vinaigrette in this recipe is what makes people ask for it.

 Drain everything well before threading.
 Wet ingredients — olives, tortellini, and mozzarella make the skewers slippery and the platter watery.
 Pat everything dry with a paper towel before you start.
-Ten extra seconds of prep makes a big difference in how they look and taste.

 Wait to drizzle the dressing.
 Assemble the skewers in advance but hold the vinaigrette until right before serving.
 This keeps everything fresh and prevents the basil from wilting.